joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

-If a display object has multiple filters applied to it, and you want to remove one of the filters while the other filters continue to be applied to the object, you copy the filters into a temporary array, remove the unwanted filter from that array, and reassign the temporary array to the display object’s `filters` property.
+If a display object has multiple filters applied to it, and you want to remove one of the filters while the other filters continue to be applied to the object, you copy the filters into a temporary array, remove the unwanted filter from that array, and reassign the temporary array to the display object's `filters` property.
 Several ways to remove one or more elements from any array are described in
 [Retrieving values and removing array elements](../../core-actionscript-classes/working-with-arrays/indexed-arrays.md#retrieving-values-and-removing-array-elements).

 The most straightforward situation is to remove the top-most filter on the object (the last filter applied to the object).
-You use the Array class’s `pop()` method to remove the filter from the array:
+You use the Array class's `pop()` method to remove the filter from the array:

     // Example of removing the top-most filter from a display object